SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Experiments

-We compare \textsc{SlotMatch} against a range of recent object-centric video segmentation models.
+\textbf{Baselines.} We compare \textsc{SlotMatch} against a range of recent object-centric video segmentation models.
 These include slot-based methods such as SAVi~\cite{kipf-ICLR-2022}, STEVE~\cite{Singh-NeurIPS-2022}, SOLV~\cite{Aydemir-NeurIPS-2023}, VideoSAUR~\cite{Zadaianchuk-NeurIPS-2023}, and its DINOv2-enhanced variant, VideoSAURv2~\cite{Manasyan-CVPR-2025}.
 We reproduce the results of \textsc{SlotContrast}~\cite{Manasyan-CVPR-2025}, which serves as the teacher in our framework based on knowledge distillation.
-We further introduce several new baselines, each employing a different distillation strategy, as follows: \begin{itemize} \item \textbf{Student (no KD)} is a \textsc{SlotContrast} model trained from scratch, using a smaller encoder version from the same family, namely DINOv2-small instead of DINOv2-base. \item \textbf{Feature KD} is a student model (based on DINOv2-small) which distills features from the frozen DINOv2-base teacher encoder.
+We further introduce several new baselines, each employing a different distillation strategy, as follows: \begin{itemize} \item \textbf{DIOD} \cite{kara2024diod} employs self-distillation to continuously improve motion-guided object discovery via an iterative pseudo-labeling framework. \item \textbf{DINOSAUR} \cite{Seitzer-arxiv-2022} trains a student with a particular form of bottleneck that condenses the high-dimensional information from teacher features. \item \textbf{Student (no KD)} is a \textsc{SlotContrast} model trained from scratch, using a smaller encoder version from the same family, namely DINOv2-small instead of DINOv2-base. \item \textbf{Feature KD} is a student model (based on DINOv2-small) which distills features from the frozen DINOv2-base teacher encoder.
 These are passed through a two-layer MLP, and the student is trained to match the transformed features via MSE. \item \textbf{Reconstruction KD} distills the reconstructed output of the teacher model to the student model, minimizing the MSE between the two outputs. \end{itemize}